Easy Container Garden Combinations

 Hello everyone this week I am sharing a few easy Container Garden combinations that do not disappoint, perfect for your patio or front porch!

-Spring planting season is one of my favorite times of the year, I feel like I can actually pay back the earth in some small way for letting me live here, or at least that is how I like to think of it.
+Spring and summer planting season is one of my favorite times of the year, I feel like I can actually pay back the earth in some small way for letting me live here, or at least that is how I like to think of it.
 There are so many great reasons to spruce up your yard, or patio to make it bright pretty and cheerful, if not for yourself, for your community.

-Today my focus is going to be on container planting, since not everyone has a yard.
-Container plants are perfect for those that live in the city or country and are the quickest and easiest way to add a little bit of seasonal color, curb appeal and decor to your home.Herb containers JENRON DESIGNSThere are many types of container gardens you can easily plant ,like this lovely herb garden seen above which can be housed in a kitchen or on a patio.
+Today my focus is going to be on container planting, since not everyone has a yard or a green thumb.
+Container plants are perfect for those that live in the city or country and are the quickest and easiest way to add a little bit of seasonal color, curb appeal and decor to your home.
+They take very little effort and maintenance, so if landscaping is not your thing this is an easy way to make your home instantly prettier.
+It also is pretty much fool proof and can easily be changed out with the season so if you are commitment phobic or do not have the ability to make decisions easily this project is for you.Herb containers JENRON DESIGNSThere are many types of container gardens you can easily plant ,like this lovely herb garden seen above which can be housed in a kitchen or on a patio.
 This type of container garden will enhance your cooking and cocktail creations and will not take up much space at all.
 Here we have 5 types of popular herbs planted into a window side garden for easy kitchen snipping.
 You can check out my Outdoor Vertical Herb Garden DIY here.
 Container Plants JENRON DESIGNSMaybe you are lucky enough to have a small porch or patio that you can add a great double basket variety like the model seen here, which will provide you a lot of bang for your buck.
 Keep in mind the amount of sunlight that your patio will receive throughout the day and purchase plants accordingly.
 Some nice colorful shade plants, like this trailing coleus that will grow throughout the spring and summer, can add a lot of interest to your space.
 Also succulents will pair nicely in a container with these plants too, or they can be placed into separate specimen planters and nestled inside of your containers to create a stacked look for visual interest.
-Another fun tip is you can add a lime paint wash to a basic clay pot to give it an aged patina look like these.
+Another fun tip is you can add a lime style of paint wash to a basic clay pot to give it an aged rustic patina to look like these.

-This container below is missing a spiller and is all thrillers with red salvia and has a focal filler with the gazing ball but I need to add in either a green ivy, lime green creeping sedum, or purple sweet potato vine.
+This container below is missing a spiller and is all thrillers with red salvia and has a focal filler with the gazing ball, but I need to add in either a green ivy, lime green creeping jenny, sedum, or purple sweet potato vine.
 Which one do you think?
 I was leaning toward the purple sweet potato vine if I could find it, but that is the other part of the equation, buy what looks pretty and what is in season.
+A cool trick for sweet potato vine is to just cut the end off of a sweet potato and bury it into you soil, and voile instant vine in a few weeks.
+In my experience they usually grow in a lime green color but you might get lucky with a purple.
 Adding Gazing Balls to Container Plants JENRON DESIGNS Do not get fixated on an idea of a specific plant because it quite possible may not have been grown for that particular year and you end up going without it.
 Which is fine you can see the salvia grew in and took over for the most part anyways, and I never actually found that purple sweet potato vine I dreamed up in my head.
 Hummingbird Attractors JENRON DESIGNSAs you can see in years past I have put many types of annuals in this very same urn, and they vary for year to year based on what looks pretty and healthy, and is available.
-Naturalizing Containers JENRON DESIGNSThis year I planted a mix of marigolds, pineapple sage, a hummingbird favorite, and begonias.
-Which just goes to show you that you can mix it up from year to year to give your yard a fresh and fun facelift.
-Mosquito Repellants Containers JENRON DESIGNSThat reminds me, marigolds are great if you have a mosquito issue, they are a natural repellant.
+I also love to use herbs mixed in like rosemary or pineapple sage which has really pretty red blooms and attracts butterflies like crazy.
+Keep in mind is get really big so make sure you place it spot that can accommodate a tall lanky plant.Naturalizing Containers JENRON DESIGNSThis year I planted a mix of marigolds, pineapple sage, a hummingbird favorite, and begonias.
+Which just goes to show you that you can mix it up from year to year to give your yard a fresh and fun facelift, and herb are always a nice way to add in different textures which you can also clip for culinary purposes as well.
+Mosquito Repellants Containers JENRON DESIGNSThat reminds me, marigolds are great if you have a mosquito issue, they are a natural repellent.
+Marigolds are great for keeping away mosquitos, so if you are having an issue with a lot of mosquitos or live near creeks or water keep this annual in mind for it’s natural ability to repeal those bloodsuckers.
 For that very reason they are always a great choice to add into containers.
-A few others natural mosquito repellant plants are:
+A few others natural mosquito repellent plants are:

 • Citronella